 How did Ecuador help you decide to leave medicine altogether?

 I would say it was due to the lack of awareness around things such as sexism etc

 What have you seen in Ecuador that helped you realize that it is not as conscious about these issues?

 There are various things.
 There ways in which females are treated, violence against women, lack of socioeconomic imbalance.

 Besides helping you decide to move away from medicine, how do you think your time in Ecuador has benefited you?

-It has benefited me in several ways in which I am grateful.
+It has benefited me in several ways for which I am grateful.
 My language ability with Spanish has improved and so has my knowledge about the culture here.
 I have also matured and become very aware of the world.
-I’ve definitely become more mature and learnt how to do deal with negative people in a better way.
+I’ve definitely become more mature and learned how to do deal with negative people in a better way.
 Travelling is an amazing and valuable opportunity that every young person should experience.

 Have you worked in another country apart from your hometown?
 How was the experience?
 Would you like to share the experience with FWL?